Raketa: Raketa Monumental Clock

 Built in 2014 on Moscow's Lubyanka Square in the main atrium of the Central Children's Store on Lubyanka, the Raketa Monumental Clock is the world's largest clock movement.
 It weighs 5 tons and measures 13 metres high by 8 metres wide.
 Built and assembled in a record six months, it has rapidly become a major tourist attraction in Moscow.
 The Mayor of Moscow, Sergey Sobyanin inaugurated the clock in January 2015.

-The Petrodvorets Watch Factory

-Raketa is only one of the brands produced by the Petrodvorets Watch Factory.

 Ambassadors and Swiss specialists

 In 2009, the Petrodvorets Watch Factory employed three highly ranked Swiss watchmakers to help the factory adapt its production to modern standards.
 These watchmakers had previously worked for Rolex, Breguet and Hautlence.

 In 2011, the Petrodvorets Watch Factory announced that supermodel Natalia Vodianova offered to design a new watch model.
 Vodianova's model is based on a vintage Raketa design from 1974.
 A portion of the sales of this "Raketa by Vodianova" will be contributed to Vodianova's Naked Heart Foundation.
-In 2012, Jean-Claude Quenet, former director of Rolex's escapement department and of production at Franck Muller, joined the Russian factory.
+In 2012, Jean-Claude Quenet, former head of Rolex's escapement department and of production at Franck Muller, joined the Russian factory.
 Also, in 2013 Prince Rostislav Rostislavovich Romanov became advisor to the creative department of the factory and a member of its board of directors.
 He created a special new design of watches commemorating the 400-year jubilee of the Romanov Dynasty.